r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 IMAGE_NAME:  nvlddmkm.sys
 ```

-Luckily, the SYMBOL_NAME on this one actually steers you in the right direction, though a lot of times it will blame directX on stacks like these.
-From the stop code alone, you know this is an issue with the GPU or GPU driver, so it is not that surprising to see the nvidia driver being blamed here, but this is a section about stacks, so let's talk about the stack.
+Luckily, the `SYMBOL_NAME` on this one actually steers you in the right direction, though a lot of times it will blame DirectX on stacks like these.
+From the stop code alone, you know this is an issue with the GPU or GPU driver, so it is not that surprising to see the nVidia driver being blamed here, but this is a section about stacks, so let's talk about the stack.

 It is a very straightforward stack that says nothing.
 You take a thread start, attach a worker to it, and immediately attempt to handle a TDR.
 The first function after the worker's set is already working on a failure, and that failure transitions into a bugcheck.
-Nothing in the stack shows anything relating to what happened before the error, and there is no indication as to why the failure happened.
-You see this a lot in timeout-related stop codes, as the bsod is caused by Windows checking a timer and deciding the timer is too high.
+Nothing in the stack shows ***anything*** relating to what happened before the error, and there is no indication as to why the failure happened.

+You see this a lot in timeout-related stop codes, as the BSOD is caused by Windows checking a timer and deciding the timer is too high.
 The threads involved with that timer are not present in the dump.

 ## The Usual Suspects

 Let's review a few of the most common BSOD codes you will see.
 If you are normal, and you have a normal computer problem, the following section will further guide you to discovering the problem and replacing the correct part.
-If you are weird and are getting something crazy like INSTRUCTION_COHERENCY_EXCEPTION, god rest your soul.
+If you are weird and are getting something crazy like `INSTRUCTION_COHERENCY_EXCEPTION`, god rest your soul.

-### DRIVER_IRQL_NOT_LESS_OR_EQUAL
+### `DRIVER_IRQL_NOT_LESS_OR_EQUAL`

-There are two types of DRIVER_IRQL_NOT_LESS_OR_EQUAL: `0xD1` and `0xA`.
-In my experience, D1 is the most common bugcheck you will see, as it can be caused by every single error imaginable.
-Any failure in the computer, including faulty drivers, can cause a D1, but luckily, it can be very helpful in figuring out the issue.
-Everything mentioned in this section relates to both 0xD1 and 0xA stop codes.
+There are two types of `DRIVER_IRQL_NOT_LESS_OR_EQUAL` codes: `0xD1` and `0xA`.
+In my experience, `D1` is the most common bugcheck you will see, as it can be caused by every single error imaginable.
+Any failure in the computer, including faulty drivers, can cause a `D1`, but luckily, it can be very helpful in figuring out the issue.
+Everything mentioned in this section relates to both `0xD1` and `0xA` stop codes.

-As mentioned previously, if all of your dumps are identical, they are all the same stop code, blame the same driver and the same function, etc., then you are looking at an issue with a faulty driver.
+As mentioned previously, if all of your dumps are identical, they are all the same stop code, blame the same driver and the same function, etc., then you are looking at *an issue with a faulty driver*.
 Simply reinstall the driver, and you should be set.
 If you are not looking at a software problem, you will have a slew of other codes, and which codes you have can give you clues to the problem, but more about that later.
-Let's first take a look at what a 0xD1 looks like:
+Let's first take a look at what a `0xD1` looks like:

 ```
 DRIVER_IRQL_NOT_LESS_OR_EQUAL (d1)